 Selection decisions are made via the APPIC computer matching process, and students receive periodic information updates about current match policies on the CPP listserv.
-Once the student has accepted an internship offer, they must notify the DCT.
-This notification should include the official name of the site, address, telephone number, and the name of the training director of the site.
-Please note that once the internship has been successfully completed, the student is responsible for filing documentation of completion with the DCT and ensuring the certificate has been received.
+Please note that once the internship has been successfully completed, the student is responsible for filing final evaluations and documentation of completion with the DCT and The Graduate School and ensuring these documents have been received.